Recipe basil pesto gives an easy lesson to make this olive oil and pine-nuts dish.

 It's found in another favourite too; cloves.

 Oleocanthal is the natural anti-inflammatory found in extra virgin olive oil; it gives it the burning taste at the back of your throat that means you have the real McCoy.

 Like refined flour has had the germ and bran removed, so only the extra virgin olive oil has the oleocanthal.
 We have an obsession that food must slide down the palate and give only the most perfect and sublime taste on the tongue; at great cost to our well-being.

 As much a possible, use only whole flour and extra virgin olive oil for the rich source of B vitamins, oleic acid and natural oleocanthal.
 Or, you'll be greeted by a pill box for breakfast every morning, and will be scheduling regular visits to the doctor and chiropractor.

 This is the most delicious 100% wholewheat bread, a thin layer of butter and a thick smear of recipe basil pesto; just what the doctor ordered.

 This is a very large site; if you're looking for the meaning of "banting" for example, just type it into the site search function.

-Every family has its favourite; well, having said that, some of us eat salads very reluctantly, and only if it's smothered with mayo.
-Mayonnaise it's okay if it's homemade with olive oil, but the supermarket stuff is make with polyunsaturated oil, and loaded with chemicals; a recipe for inflammation in the body and cancer.
-I'd rather have a helping of recipe basil pesto.
+Every family has its favourite; well, having said that, some of us eat salads very reluctantly, and only if it is smothered with a condiment.
+Mayonnaise is okay if it's homemade with olive oil, but the supermarket stuff is made with polyunsaturated oil, and loaded with chemicals; a recipe for inflammation in the body and cancer.
+I would rather have a helping of recipe basil pesto.

 Research shows that folk who enjoy eight coloured foods per day, on average, have a 35% lower all cause of death; and that research followed a large group of people over a twenty year period.